 The following is a statement of reserves data presented for Kazakhstan and Tajikistan.
-The Company engaged McDaniel to evaluate the Company's oil and natural gas reserves in Kazakhstan.
-For Tajikistan, the Company engaged TRACS to evaluate its oil and gas reserves attributable to Beshtentak and Komsomolsk fields, located within the Tajikistan Contract Area.
-In connection therewith, McDaniel and TRACS prepared independent evaluations of the Company's natural gas reserves in respect of Kazakhstan and Tajikistan.
-For Kazakhstan, the Statement of Reserves Data and Other Oil and Gas Information was prepared on and is dated March 18, 2011 (the "Kazakh Statement").
-The effective date of the Kazakh Statement is December 31, 2010.
-For Tajikistan, the Statement of Reserves Data and Other Oil and Gas Information was prepared on and is dated March 18, 2011 (the "Tajik Statement").
-The effective date of the Tajik Statement is December 31, 2010.
-The Kazakh Statement and Tajik Statement have been prepared in accordance with NI 51-101.
+The Company engaged Gustavson to evaluate the Company's oil and natural gas reserves in Kazakhstan and Tajikistan.
+The Company engaged Gustavson to evaluate its oil and gas reserves attributable to Beshtentak and Komsomolsk fields, located within the Tajikistan Contract Area.
+In connection therewith, Gustavson prepared an independent evaluation of the Company's natural gas reserves in respect of Kazakhstan and Tajikistan dated March 26, 2012 (the "Statement") with a joint effective date of the Statement is December 31, 2011.
+The Statement has been prepared in accordance with NI 51-101.

-In accordance with the requirements of NI 51-101, attached hereto are the following appendices:
+In accordance with the requirements of NI 51 101, attached hereto are the following appendices:

-Appendix A-1: Report on Reserves Data by Independent Qualified Reserves Evaluator in Form
+Appendix A-1: Report on Reserves Data by Independent Qualified Reserves Evaluator in Form 51-101F2 for

-51-101F2 for McDaniel